brimfulofashar/Sitecore-Advanced-Caching/README.md

 # Sitecore-Advanced-Caching
-Cache clearing module for Sitecore
+Cache clearing module for Sitecore - Currently tested against MVC only.

 FEATURES:
 - Clears a component's html cache entry based on the item that was publish.